NCIP/gdc-docs/docs/Data_Portal/Users_Guide/02-Getting_Started_with_the_GDC_Data_Portal.md

 ## Introduction

+The National Cancer Institute (NCI) Genomic Data Commons (GDC) Data Portal User's Guide is the companion documentation to the [GDC Data Portal](https://gdc.nci.nih.gov/node/7966/).
+The GDC User's Guide provides detailed information and instructions for using the [GDC Data Portal](https://gdc.nci.nih.gov/node/7966/).

 The GDC Data Portal is a robust data-driven platform that allows users to search and download cancer data sets for analysis using modern web technologies.
 Key GDC Data Portal features include:

 *   Data browsing by project, file, case, or annotation